 Prerequisites to Moving your WordPress.com Site to Self Hosted WordPress Site

 There are a few simple resources you need to migrate your site from WordPress.com to your own domain.
 The first requisite is the domain of course.
 You need to buy a domain name and have it registered.
 There will be upfront charges and yearly fees.
 You are essentially leasing a domain name.
 Then you would need a webhost.
+The Blog Starter has a complete guide to creating a website with WordPress.org.
 You cannot move a WordPress site from its official platform to a self hosted platform unless you have set up the hosting account, have the site hosted or prepared and the server that would effectively launch the site.
 Choose a domain name and find a webhost.
 You may not need a website designer or hosting expert as there are many turnkey solutions.
 Since you have been managing your own WordPress.com site, in all likelihood, you are aware of the nitty-gritty and those will come handy while moving your present site to a self hosted site.

 Stepwise Guide to Moving your WordPress.com Site to a Self-Hosted WordPress Site

 You need to export the website or blog you have on WordPress.
 Go to your WordPress.com site, log in to the account and check out the front page for a menu that says ‘My Site’.
 This will be at the top left corner.
 Look down the ‘My Site’ menu and you will find an option of ‘Settings’.
 Click on it and you would get to a page of options where the one to the extreme right will be ‘Export’.
 There will be a button that says ‘Export All’.
 Click on this blue button and you would get to export all your content, effectively the entire blog or website.